 Worthy of a trip in its own right, Fajardo is a popular day excursion for water sport-enthusiasts and nature lovers looking to explore San Juan off the grid.
 Known for its bioluminescent bays and major boating center, Fajardo attracts sailors, divers, and snorkelers alike.
 Aside from its glorious beaches which essentially promote themselves, Fajardo is also one of Puerto Rico’s most important nature reserves.
 The lagoons, reefs and islands are impressively diverse, but the ecosystems of the mangroves and rainforest are also not to be overlooked, as they act as a sanctuary for many endangered species.

-Same-sex marriage is not currently recognized in Puerto Rico.
+Same-sex marriage is legally recognized in Puerto Rico.
 For information on a symbolic ceremony, check with your Certified Destination Wedding Specialist.

 Climate & Beaches

 Puerto Rico has a tropical climate with moderate year round temperatures.
 Temperatures average 80 degrees F year-round with little variation.
 Puerto Rico’s rainy season is from April to November.